Warning! As mentioned on the main character page, all spoilers under the tabs will be unmarked.

 - Together in Death: After Oz kills her, she embraces her Cheshire and they disappear together.

 - Tomboy and Girly Girl: The Girly Girl to Alice's Tomboy.
+When she's not acting crazy, she's more feminine and graceful than her tomboyish and rough twin sister.

 - Tragic Keepsake: The Core of the Abyss treasures White Alice so much because she was the last gift Lacie left to keep the Core company.
 However, at the end of the series, the Core is taught that it must let White Alice die for the sake of both White Alice's wellbeing and the world's salvation.